Anchore Enterprise exposes an API that lets the software entities (agents, plugins, and

 Strict Policy-Based Admission Gating Mode

-This is the strictest mode, and will admit only images that are already analyzed by Anchore and receive a “pass” on policy evaluation.
+This is the strictest mode, and will admit only images that are already analyzed by Anchore Enterprise and receive a “pass” on policy evaluation.
 This enables you to ensure, for example, that no image is deployed into the cluster that has a known high-severity CVE with an available fix, or any of several other conditions.
-Anchore’s policy language supports sophisticated conditions on the properties of images, vulnerabilities, and metadata.
+The Anchore Enterprise policy language supports sophisticated conditions on the properties of images, vulnerabilities, and metadata.

 Analysis-Based Admission Gating Mode